spatie/laravel-permission/docs/installation-laravel.md

 weight: 4
 ---

-This package can be used in Laravel 5.8 or higher.
+This package can be used with Laravel 5.8 or higher.

 1. Consult the Prerequisites page for important considerations regarding your User models!